ManticoreGamesInc/platform-documentation/src/references/ui_text_entry.md

 At runtime, a UI text entry object that **is interactable** can be clicked on with a mouse.

 When not being interacted with, the UI text entry object is in its background state.
 If the UI text entry object is empty and **Prompt** is true then the default text (using Prompt Color) is displayed.
-If the user has entered text or the creator has applied non-prompt text, the text is also displayed.
+If the user has entered text or the creator has applied non-prompt text, then that text is also displayed.

 #### API